commercialhaskell/stack/FAQ.md

 If you are using a powershell session, it is easy to automate even that step:

     $env:Path = ( stack setup | %{ $_ -replace '[^ ]+ ', ''} ), $env:Path -join ";"

+#### How do I reset / remove Stack to do a fresh build?

+The first thing to remove is project-specific `.stack-work` directory within the project's directory.
+Next, remove `~/.stack` directory overall.
+You may have errors if you remove the latter but leave the former.
+Removing Stack itself will relate to how it was installed, and if you used GHC installed outside of Stack, that would need to be removed separately.

 #### How does stack handle parallel builds?
 What exactly does it run in parallel?